Torkiliuz/dc_uploader/README.md

 - APIKEY: Your TMDB API key to search for meta info.
 - CLIENT_ID: Your IGDB client ID to search for video game info.
 - CLIENT_SECRET: Your IGDB client secret to search for video game info
+- HASHER: What hash program to use.
+Can be either `torf` or `mkbrr`
-- ETORFPATH: directory where .torrent files from source torrent site are downloaded to.
+- SOURCEPATH: directory where .torrent files from source torrent site are downloaded to.
 If you are always rehashing new .torrent files when you upload (e.g. EDIT_TORRENT is set to false), this directory is largely irrelevant and can be just set to `tmp/`.
     - If EDIT_TORRENT is set to true, it will edit the torrent instead of creating a new one, which saves time.
 - ANNOUNCEURL: Your personal announce URL.
 - WATCHFOLDER: Path to the directory where .torrent file for the uploaded torrent is placed for the client to import, e.g., /uploaders/torrentwatch.